The RECOMMENDED Driving School Experience

 How Elite Driving School and mentors work together to make safer drivers:

 3. One hour of practice with mentor driver

-4. First Driving lesson with instructor.
+4. First Driving lesson with an instructor.
 This lesson will cover basic maneuvers and light residential driving.

 5. 20 hours of mentor driving

-6. Second Driving lesson with instructor.
+6. Second Driving lesson with driving instructor.
 This lesson will cover heavier traffic and different traffic patterns.